Arsenic and Old Lace (film): Plot

-The Brewster family of Brooklyn, New York, is descended from Mayflower settlers.
-Several illustrious forebears' portraits line the walls of the ancestral home.

-Mortimer Brewster, a writer who has repeatedly denounced marriage as "an old-fashioned superstition", falls in love with Elaine Harper, his neighbor and the minister's daughter.
-On Halloween day, Mortimer and Elaine get married.
-Elaine goes to her father's house to tell her father and pack for the honeymoon and Mortimer returns to Abby and Martha, the aunts who raised him in the old family home.
-Mortimer's brother, Teddy, who believes he is Theodore Roosevelt, resides with them.
-Each time Teddy goes upstairs, he yells "Charge!" and runs up the stairs, imitating Roosevelt's famous 1898 charge up San Juan Hill.
+The Brewster family of Brooklyn is descended from Mayflower settlers who "scalped the Indians" instead of the other way around, according to Mortimer Brewster.
+On Halloween day, Mortimer, a theater critic and author who has repeatedly denounced marriage as "an old-fashioned superstition", marries Elaine Harper, his neighbor and a minister's daughter.
+Before leaving for their Niagara Falls honeymoon, Elaine goes to her father's house to share the news of her marriage, while Mortimer informs his aunts, Abby and Martha, who raised him in the old family home.
+Mortimer's delusional younger brother, Teddy, who believes he is Theodore Roosevelt, resides with them.
+Frequently, while running upstairs, Teddy blows a bugle and yells "Charge!", imitating Roosevelt's 1898 charge up San Juan Hill.

 Searching for the notes for his next book, Mortimer finds a corpse hidden in the window seat.
 He assumes in horror that Teddy's delusions have led him to murder.
-Abby and Martha cheerfully explain that they are responsible, that as serial murderers, they minister to lonely old bachelors by ending their "suffering".
-They post a "Room for Rent" sign to attract a victim, then serve a glass of elderberry wine spiked with arsenic, strychnine, and cyanide while getting acquainted with them.
-The bodies are buried in the basement by Teddy, who believes they are yellow fever victims who perished in the building of the Panama Canal.
+Abby and Martha cheerfully confess to killing Mr. Hoskins, explaining that they minister to lonely old bachelors by ending their "suffering".
+They post a "Room for Rent" sign to attract a suitable subject for their "charity", then serve a glass of elderberry wine spiked with arsenic, strychnine, and cyanide.
+Including Mr. Hoskins, the aunts have murdered twelve men; the bodies are buried in the cellar by Teddy, who believes they are yellow fever victims at the Panama Canal.
+Teddy moves Mr. Hoskins from the window seat down to the cellar.

-While Mortimer digests this information, his brother Jonathan arrives with his alcoholic accomplice, plastic surgeon Dr. Herman Einstein.
-Jonathan is also a serial murderer trying to escape from the police and dispose of his latest victim, Mr. Spinalzo.
-Jonathan's face, altered by Einstein while drunk, resembles Boris Karloff's Frankenstein monster makeup.
-Jonathan learns his aunts' secret and proposes to bury his victim in the cellar.
-Abby and Martha object vehemently because their victims were "nice" gentlemen while Jonathan's victim is a stranger and a "foreigner".
-Jonathan also declares his intention to kill Mortimer.